peadargrant/automation/t02_setup/setup_lab.md

 2. Run the `system_check_windows.ps1` command.
 3. Confirm that it says `system ok for automation module`.

+**Note:** there are also two Bash scripts to check Mac and Linux client systems for compatibility.

 ## Task 3: XOA request

-We will make use of the XOA virtualisation system in DkIT later on in the module.
+We will make use of the XOA virtualisation system in DkIT later in this module.

-**Note:** the following two steps might seem out-of-sequence, but they must be done in that order.
+**Note:** the following two steps might seem out-of-sequence, but they must be done in the order shown below.
 If you don't first login to XOA you won't have a User profile for the technical staff to assign permissions to.

 ### Step 1: Login to XOA

 First you need to login to XOA itself with your DkIT credentials to create a User profile on it at the following URL:
 `https://xoa.comp.dkit.ie`.

-You will be able to login but not create any VMs or other resources.
+You will be able to login to XOA but not create any VMs or other resources.
+It has however created your user profile.

 ### Step 2: Request permissions